abstractacres/abstractacres.github.io/_posts/2023-12-29-iPad-Air-4-Repair-Documentation.md

 - Heat gun
 - Screen and digitizer replacement
 - Isopropyl Alchohol
+- Q-tips

 ### Process

 We've used a handful of YouTube tutorials and this [IFIXITrepair guide](https://www.ifixit.com/Guide/iPad+Air+4+Screen+Replacement/156568) for guidance.

 **Step 1:** D used the opening tool to pry between the edges of the screen and its Rose Gold backing.
 An adhesive holds the two together.
+The iPad was without power for this step.

 Some reccommend to apply a heating element such as a heat gun to warm the adhesive.
 And alternative to an opening tool one can use sunction cups.